 AbbVie holds numerous patents and patent applications related to Humira, including certain patents on which we have filed IPR petitions.
 Some of AbbVie's patents may be successfully challenged, while others may withstand challenge.
 AbbVie patents that we cannot avoid or successfully challenge will delay or prevent our ability, or a collaborator's ability, to launch a Humira biosimilar until expiration of such patents, or earlier if third parties are able to successfully challenge such patents.
 For example, if we are unable to successfully avoid or challenge certain AbbVie formulation patents, we may be unable to launch a Humira biosimilar until such formulation patents reach their expected expiration in 2022, or earlier if such patents are successfully challenged by third parties.
-Similarly, if we are unable to successfully avoid or challenge certain AbbVie indication/dosage patents, such as AbbVie's U.S. patent 8,889,135 covering 40 mg biweekly RA dosing, we may be unable to market a Humira biosimilar directed to such indications prior to expiration, or earlier if such patents are successfully challenged by third parties.
+Similarly, if we are unable to successfully avoid or challenge certain AbbVie indication/dosage patents, we may be unable to market a Humira biosimilar directed to such indications prior to expiration, or earlier if such patents are successfully challenged by third parties.